LopezCarolina/Ensolvers_test/README.md

-# Ensolvers to-do list project by Carolina Lopez
+#To-do list project by Carolina Lopez

 ## Info:
 For this particular project i used Django 3.2.9 as my framework, also working with Python 3.10.0, HTML and CSS for the customization of the page.